yokenzan/book_reading.tdd.java/readme.md

 # About

-This repository is for an excersize of TDD.
+This repository is for an excersize of TDD. ~ Chapter 18

 # Build